Louise Nicholas: Advocacy work

 Nicholas has worked as a survivor advocate for Rape Prevention Education and has served on the Tauiwi Caucus of the Executive Committee of Te Ohaakii a Hine – National Network Ending Sexual Violence Together.
 In 2015, she was the patron of a class of police recruits at the Royal New Zealand Police College and involved in mentoring and advising the recruits during their training.

 A year after the media investigations led to historical sex charges against the police officers in Nicholas’ case, she published her best selling book in 2007.
 With help from co-author and investigative journalist Philip Kitchin, Nicholas revealed the role of the former chief inspector in the Rotorua criminal investigation branch in obstructing prior rape trials.

-In 2009, Louise Nicholas won the role of the “survivor advocate” who reports to government task force on sexual violence.
+In 2009, Nicholas won the role of the “survivor advocate” who reports to government task force on sexual violence.
 Many believed that Nicholas was the perfect fit for this role, considering she had been advocating against sexual violence since her own high-profile rape case unfolded.
 Nicholas was then given government funding for a year to collect the stories of other sexual assault and violence victims for schools, health professionals and policy makers.
 Over the next year of her research she planned on developing a project on discussing the themes that come from survivors of sexual assault and violence and its effects.
 Her research was planned to feed into a task force on sexual violence and reporting on issues such as, how victims can be better supported in the judicial system.
 Nicholas' own story and her public advocacy during this role allowed other nations to discuss whether they needed better education and more political and judicial coverage on sexual violence.

+Nicholas established the Louise Nicholas Trust on 1 July 2023.
+It is a registered charity "dedicated to supporting survivors of sexual violence in Aotearoa New Zealand".